About Me

 - 2024-03: One first-authored paper is accepted by NAACL 2024!
 We introduce a task-agnostic method for detecting textual backdoors, targeting a range of language models and traditional NLP tasks.

 - 2023-10: My first-authored TAL is accepted by EMNLP 2023!
+We enhance backdoor attack by manipulating the attention mechanism.

 - 2023-03: Two papers are accepted by ICLR 2023 Workshop on BANDS!